MusahMusah/laravel-multipayment-gateways/docs/webhook/paystack.md

     'signature_header_name' => 'HTTP_X_PAYSTACK_SIGNATURE',

     /*
      * This class is responsible for verifying the validity of the signature header.
      *
      * It should implement the interface \MusahMusah\LaravelMultipaymentGateways\SignatureValidator\PaymentWebhookSignatureValidator.
      */
-    'signature_validator' => \MusahMusah\LaravelMultipaymentGateways\SignatureValidator\PaystackSignatureValidator::class,
+    'signature_validator' => \MusahMusah\LaravelMultipaymentGateways\SignatureValidator\DefaultSignatureValidator::class,

     /**
      * The webhook handler option allows you to choose how webhook requests are handled in your application.